Gatsby (software)

 Gatsby is an open-source static site generator built on top of Node.js using React and GraphQL.
-It provides over 2500 plugins to create static sites based on sources as Markdown documents, MDX (Markdown with JSX), images, and numerous Content Management Systems such as WordPress, Drupal and more.
-Since version 4 Gatsby also supports Server-Side Rendering and Deferred Static Generation for rendering dynamic websites on a Node.js server.
-Gatsby is developed by Gatsby, Inc. which also offers a cloud service, Gatsby Cloud, for hosting Gatsby websites.
+It provides over 2500 plugins to create static sites based on sources as Markdown documents, MDX (Markdown with JSX), images, and numerous content management systems such as WordPress, Drupal and more.
+Since version 4 Gatsby also supports server-side rendering (SSR) and Deferred Static Generation for rendering dynamic websites on a Node.js server.
+Gatsby is developed by Gatsby, Inc. which also offered a cloud service, Gatsby Cloud, for hosting Gatsby websites, which was terminated by Netlify in August 2023 to unify it with Netlify Cloud.

 Gatsby was launched in 2015.
 The company raised $15 million in Series A funding in September 2019, and $20 million in Series B funding in 2020.
 In February 2023, Netlify acquired Gatsby, Inc..